 Lice need a host to live on, and if there is no hair, there’s no place for them to live.

-Understandably, most girls may be hesitant when it comes to having their heads shaved.
-While boys will probably be more open to this solution, not all of them will want to part with their hair either.
+Understandably, most girls may be hesitant about having their heads shaved.
+While boys will probably be more open to this solution, not all will want to part with their hair either.

 Probably one of the best options on this list is to have your child seen by a professional.
 Places like Hero Lice Clinics offer effective, non-toxic treatments to get rid of head lice.
 Not only will they treat your child for lice, but they will comb through your child’s head thoroughly to remove dead lice and nits.

 This means you won’t have to ask your child to have their head shaved.
-It will require a bit of patience, however, since the appointments can run for about an hour.
+However, it will require a bit of patience since the appointments can run for about an hour.
 It’s completely worth it, though, to alleviate some of the stress from the lice removal process.

 Smother the Lice